Foster Care & Education

 Using The Texas Blueprint as a roadmap, the Foster Care & Education Committee focuses on strategies to improve educational experiences and outcomes for children and youth in Texas foster care.

 Foster Care & Education Committee

 Hon.
 Rob Hofmann, Chair; Joy Baskin, Hon.
-Alyce Bondurant, Lori Duke, Dr. Monica Faulkner, Dr. David Gardner, Andy Homer, Kelly Kravitz, Hon.
-Cathy Morris, Wanda Pena, Carol Self, Ian Spechler
+Alyce Bondurant, Lori Duke, Kristi Duck, Dr. Monica Faulkner, Dr. David Gardner, Andy Homer, Kelly Kravitz, Hon.
+Selina Mireles, Wanda Pena, Ian Spechler, Hon.
+Randy Shelton

 Transforming Education Outcomes for Children and Youth in Texas Foster Care

 In 2010, the Supreme Court of Texas issued an Order Establishing the Education Committee of the Children's Commission.
 The Education Committee — a high-level group of court, education, and child welfare decision-makers — created a collaborative initiative and produced a roadmap for us to follow, the Texas Blueprint: Transforming Education Outcomes for Children and Youth in Foster Care.